vda1r22/bbnet/README.md

 With the exception of the bbn.network.diagram() function, all functions require a network model in the format below.
 It is easiest to read these into the R environment from a csv file.
-For this example, we will open the Rocky Shore model which comes as an example dataset within the bbnet package.
+For this example, we will open the Rocky Shore model which comes as an example dataset within the BBNet package.

 ``` r